SdtElectronics/sdtelectronics.github.io/collections/_posts/2021-02-18-Use-a-C++-Interpreter-to-Debug-Interactivity.md

 [cling]$ __cplusplus
 (long) 201703
 ```
-Cling can deserialize some objects and their references automatically.
+Cling can serialize some objects and their references automatically.
 The supported objects are mainly STL containers:
 ```C++
 [cling]$ #include <string>
 [cling]$